FleekHQ/space-daemon/README.md

 https://github.com/golang-standards/project-layout

-- `/grpc` Folder structure for REST API.
+- `/grpc` Folder structure for gRPC and REST API.
 - `/cmd` Entry point directory for all binaries this repo handles.
 E.g cmd/{binary-name}/main.go
 - `/config` Global Config code
 - `/core` Directory for the core objects of the package